Donuts help police arrest man in allegedly stolen SUV

 TIFT COUNTY, Ga.
 (CBS46) – An alleged criminal’s freedom went up in smoke Monday morning just an hour after an alert was sent out looking for help finding him and police were able to crack the case thanks to donuts.

-The man was accused of stealing a BMW SUV from Hertz Car Rental at Atlanta Hartsfield-Jackson International Airport on July 11.
+Christopher Gregory, 39, is accused of stealing a BMW SUV from Hertz Car Rental at Atlanta Hartsfield-Jackson International Airport on July 11.
 When he attempted to exit the parking lot in the vehicle, he was stopped by an employee.
-That’s when police say the man pointed at gun at the employee and demanded they open the gate.
+That’s when police say Gregory pointed a gun at the employee and demanded they open the gate.

-Monday morning, Atlanta Police sent out a BOLO alert asking for the public’s help finding the man.
+Monday morning, Atlanta police sent out a BOLO alert asking for the public’s help finding the man.
 Within an hour, a witness in Tift County, Georgia called police and said the alleged thief was doing donuts in the street in the stolen BMW SUV.

-Police in Tift County were then able to arrest the driver.
-He remains in jail in Tift County.
+Police in Tift County were then able to arrest Gregory.
+He remains in jail in Tift County charged with armed robbery and hijacking a motor vehicle and various other charges.

 (0) comments